-The What Starts Here campaign is the most ambitious fundraising effort in the history of our university and state.
-Launched in FY17, the campaign will be announced to Longhorn Nation and the world during our public launch on March 4 – 5, 2022.
+The What Starts Here campaign is the most ambitious fundraising effort in the history of our University and state.
+Launched in FY17, the campaign was announced to Longhorn Nation and the world during our public launch on March 4 – 5, 2022.

 Campaign Name and Tagline

 The What Starts Here campaign identity builds on UT’s promise that what starts here changes the world.